On the algebraic characterization of the category of 3-dimensional cobordisms: Preliminaries

-\begin{proposition} Any triangular Hopf algebra $H$ in a symmetric monoidal category $(\C, \diam,\one, \gamma)$ satisfies the ribbon axioms \(r1-9) with ribbon morphism $v=\id_H$ and trivial copairing $\sigma=\eta\diam\eta$.
-In particular, any unimodular triangular Hopf algebra is a ribbon Hopf algebra with ribbon morphism $v=\id_H$. \end{proposition}
+\begin{proposition} Any braided cocomutative Hopf algebra $H$ in a symmetric monoidal category $(\C, \diam,\one, \gamma)$ satisfies the ribbon axioms \(r1-9) with ribbon morphism $v=\id_H$ and trivial copairing $\sigma=\eta\diam\eta$.
+In particular, any unimodular braided cocomutative Hopf algebra is a ribbon Hopf algebra with ribbon morphism $v=\id_H$. \end{proposition}